-Most of our stock option agreements provide for an acceleration of vesting in the event of a change in control as defined in the agreements and in the 2012 Stock Incentive Plan.
-Additionally, the restricted stock agreements that were awarded to management and directors in 2013 also provide for an acceleration of vesting in the event there is a change in control as defined in the 2012 Plan.
-Also, see "Employment Contracts" above.
+Most of Predictive's stock option agreements provide for an acceleration of vesting in the event of a change in control of Predictive as defined in the agreements and in the 2012 Stock Incentive Plan.
+Additionally, the restricted stock agreements that were awarded to Predictive management and directors in 2013 also provide for an acceleration of vesting in the event there is a change in control as defined in the 2012 Plan.
+Also, see "Employment Contracts" above for a description of certain severance compensation arrangements.